Grant Application Deadline for 2023-24 to be announced Research on Excellence and Innovation in Teaching and Learning

 Applications and Guidelines

-Applications are due by March 1, 2021.
-Please submit applications via email to firstname.lastname@example.org.
+Applications are due by the deadline (to be announced).
+Please submit applications via email to email@example.com.
 Applications should not exceed eight pages in length (not including cover page and references).
 All sections must be double-spaced, 12-point Times New Roman font, with 1” margins.
 Proposals that do not meet these formatting guidelines will not be reviewed.

 Required Sections of the Application